BARE-METAL ATSAM3X8E CHIPS

 $ openocd -f openocd-due.cfg -c "program a.elf verify reset exit"

-When the GPNVM1 bit is 1 (and the GPNVM2 bit is 0), flash0 at address 0x80000 maps to 0x00000.
+Conversely, when the GPNVM1 bit is 1 (and the GPNVM2 bit is 0), flash0 at address 0x80000 maps to 0x00000.
 When both GPNVM bits are 0, flash1 maps to 0x00000.
-Since we place our program in flash0 using the linker script, we set the GPNVM1 bit and leave the GPNVM2 bit as it is.
+Since we place our program in flash0 in the linker script, we set the GPNVM1 bit and leave the GPNVM2 bit unchanged to ensure the chip executes our program instead of the embedded bootloader at startup.

 Files: source.tar.gz